redlotusdesignz/redlotusdesignz/README.md

 ### Five facts about me:

-👩🏻‍💻I play The Sims 4 using mods and custom content.
+👩🏻‍💻 I play The Sims 4 using mods and custom content.
 I sometimes create my own outfits for my characters.

 🎨 I teach a course on webcomics design via Skillshare!
 You can enroll in my course [here](https://skl.sh/3fxrr02).